yt-dlp/yt-dlp/CONTRIBUTING.md

 $ hatch run tests core
 ```

-You can also run tests for all installed python versions sequentially by setting the `TEST_ALL` variable, like so:
+You can also run tests for all installed and supported python versions sequentially by setting the `TEST_ALL` variable, like so:

 ```shell
 $ TEST_ALL=1 hatch run tests core